Clinical-Genomics/microSALT/.github/pull_request_template.md

 # Sign-offs
 - [ ] Code tested by @octocat
-- [ ] Approved to run at Clinical-Genomics by @sylvinite
+- [ ] Approved to run at Clinical-Genomics by @talnor